Artificial hip joint in Mainz – Modern clinic and individual care

 How long does an artificial hip joint last?

-Modern prostheses typically last 20–25 years, sometimes even longer with proper care and a low load profile.
+Modern prostheses typically last 20–25 years, sometimes even longer with good care and low load profile.

 How long does rehabilitation take?